gyan007/Chatbot-using-LLAMA-3.1-and-Streamlit/README.md

 This project implements a chatbot using LLAMA 3.1, a large language model.
 The chatbot interface is built using Streamlit, a fast and user-friendly web application framework for Python.
 The chatbot leverages the Groq API to generate responses.

 # Screenshot
-Add screenshots of your chatbot interface here.
-You can include images using the following Markdown syntax:

 ![ChatBot Interface](images/Screenshot1.png)

-Replace path/to/screenshot.png with the actual file path or URL of your screenshot.

 ## Features